goyalpriyanka0526-beep/biolab-simulator/README.md

 ## Overview

-BioLab Simulator v1.0
+BioLab Simulator is an interactive virtual molecular biology laboratory developed for biotechnology students.

 Status: Completed and tested in Replit.
-Public deployment currently being finalized.
+Public deployment is currently being finalized.

 An interactive virtual molecular biology laboratory developed for biotechnology students.